MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.00% | End of no passing by vehicles over 3.5 metric tons |
 | 0.00% | Traffic signals |

+For the fourth image,

+![alt text][image9]

-For the fourth image, the model failed to recognize that the image was "Speed limit (100km/h)" and instead "thought" that it was "Speed limit (80km/h)", but it wasn't very confident about it (all predictions <50%):
+the model failed to recognize that the image was "Speed limit (100km/h)" and instead "thought" that it was "Speed limit (80km/h)", but it wasn't very confident about it (all predictions <50%):

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|